Brainchip-Inc/akida_examples/doc/user_guide/hw_constraints.rst

        The following constraints concern only Akida 1.0 IP based solutions and the AKD1000 reference SoC.

-While working with CNN2SNN and the Akida simulator, only few limitations are imposed.
-When mapping a model to the Akida hardware, not all Model and Layer configurations are supported.
+For compatibility with multiple possible hardware backends downstream, CNN2SNN and the Akida simulator impose few constraints on layer dimensions.
+However, hardware does have limits in this respect, which will be checked at the stage of mapping a model to a specific device (real or virtual).
+This page details the limits for the AKD1000 SoC.

+Please refer to `Akida V1 layers <../api_reference/akida_apis.html#akida-v1-layers>`__ for layers description.

 .. tab-set::